Auditions

 We are committed to building diversity and inclusion onstage and throughout our organization.
 Actors of all ethnicities, gender identities, and abilities are highly encouraged to audition.

-REHEARSALS: Begin March 22 and typically run 2-3 weeknights (TBD) and Sunday afternoons.
+REHEARSALS: Begin in early June and typically run 2-3 weeknights (TBD) and Sunday afternoons.
 All cast members may not be required at every rehearsal.

 LOCATION: Almira Stephan Memorial Playhouse, 59 West Main St., Meriden